 - Dwarf trees, including small birches

-The main types of animals that are found in the tundra are those that eat plants, those that eat animals, fish, insects, and birds.
+The main types of animals found in the tundra eat plants and some animals, fish, insects, and birds.

 - Arctic hare